Choose the Correct Carpet Roll Width and Win Big

 In a perfect world, you would measure the dimensions of your room and buy carpet matching those dimensions.
 Unfortunately, the carpet world isn’t perfect.
 Carpet is produced in large rolls that come in fixed widths.
 Possibilities for roll widths are 12 feet, 15 feet, and 13 feet 6 inches, in order of availability.
 Unlike the width, the length can be any number; carpet is rolled out and cut at the desired length.

-The problem with having a fixed width is it leads to waste.
+The problem with fixed width carpet rolls is it leads to waste (but this creates an opportunity for you to save--see below).
 To illustrate this point, let’s pretend we want to carpet a room that is 10’ by 8’, and the carpet we want is only available in 12ft rolls.
 The total square footage of the room is 80 square feet (10*8=80).
 We’ll want to order carpet to be 8’ in length (the 12ft. width will more than cover the 10ft. dimension of the room).
 This comes out to be 96 sq.ft.
 (12*8=96) with 16 sq.ft. of waste (96-80).
 Take a moment to write down this example if you need to—it’ll help you understand the concept.

 For the math geeks